Nxrix/telegram-gifts/README.md

 - [Gifts Floor Calculator Bot](https://t.me/giftsfloorbot)

 ## Naming Formats
-1. Collection Name — Human-readable name used in descriptions
+1. Gift Name — Human-readable name used in descriptions
 2. GiftName — PascalCase, often used in telegram links
 3. giftname — Lowercase format used in URLs and paths